VISIT OUR ART STORE ▶

 • Azo Pigments: These lab-made colors are bold and highly reliable.

-I love these synthetic organic pigments for their flow and transparency.
+The artist loves these synthetic organic pigments for their flow and transparency.

 A Closer Look at Pigment Characteristics